-Report on the Schedule of Expenditures of Federal Awards
+Report on the Schedule

-We have audited the accompanying schedule of expenditures of federal awards (the Schedule) for the U.S. Department of Labor -Workforce Investment and Opportunity Act Cluster of the Mississippi Department of Employment Security (MDES) [Program Audited] for the year ended June 30, 2016, and the related notes to the Schedule.
+We have audited the accompanying schedule of changes in accrued compensated absences of the Mississippi Department of Employment Security (MDES) for the year ended June 30, 2017, and the related notes to the schedule.

-Management's Responsibility for the Schedule of Expenditures of Federal Awards
+Management's Responsibility for the Schedule

-Management is responsible for the preparation and fair presentation of the Schedule in accordance with accounting principles generally accepted in the United States of America; this includes the design, implementation and maintenance of internal control relevant to the preparation and fair presentation of the Schedule that is free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of this schedule in accordance with accounting principles generally accepted in the United States of America; this includes the design, implementation and maintenance of internal control relevant to the preparation and fair presentation of the schedule that is free from material misstatement, whether due to fraud or error.

-Our responsibility is to express an opinion on the Schedule based on our audit.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the audit requirements of Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Those standards and the Uniform Guidance require that we plan and perform the audit to obtain reasonable assurance about whether the Schedule is free from material misstatement.
+Our responsibility is to express an opinion on the schedule based on our audit.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the schedule is free from material misstatement.

-An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the Schedule.
-The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of the Schedule, whether due to fraud or error.
-In making those risk assessments, the auditor considers internal control relevant to MDES' preparation and fair presentation of the Schedule in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of MDES' internal control.
+An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the schedule.
+The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of the schedule of changes in accrued compensated absences, whether due to fraud or error.
+In making those risk assessments, the auditor considers internal control relevant to MDES' preparation and fair presentation of the schedule in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of MDES' internal control.
 Accordingly, we express no such opinion.
-An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by management, as well as evaluating the overall presentation of the Schedule.
+An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by management, as well as evaluating the overall presentation of the schedule.